 "Tom Brett Young stands out for his encyclopaedic knowledge, pragmatism and genuine desire to get the best possible outcome for clients.
 Tom has gone the extra mile by helping upskill our team and has achieved some fantastic outcomes for our clients." - Legal 500

 "Tom Brett Young is the most helpful and proactive solicitor I have ever worked with - no question is too big or small, and he is able to break down legal jargon and extensive and confusing home office guidance into simple terms." - Legal 500

 "Tom Brett Young covers the entire range of matters from corporate to personal immigration and is an experienced practitioner." - Legal 500

 Tom is an active member of the Immigration Law Practitioners’ Association (ILPA) and co-convenor of its Economic Migration Working Group.
 He is regularly invited to speak at conferences and seminars in the UK and overseas, and delivers training on business immigration to fellow immigration practitioners and lawyers practising in other disciplines.

 Tom is a member of the Thomson Reuters Practical Law Immigration Consultation Board advising Practical Law on their immigration content.
 He is also a contributor to the LexisPSL Immigation module and has written articles for Westlaw UK on British citizenship and EEA nationals.

 Tom is an active member of the International Bar Association, contributing to its report on the Future of Work.
 His role involved coordinating a team of immigration lawyers from around the world to draft the section of the report on how immigration policies in different jurisdictions take into account and allow for changing nature of work.

-In his spare time Tom enjoys cycling, holds a season ticket at Crystal Palace, and is currently working towards a green belt in karate.
+In his spare time Tom enjoys cycling, holds a season ticket at Crystal Palace, and is a blue belt in karate.